derek73/python-nameparser/docs/customize.rst

 Name buckets
 ++++++++++++++

 Each attribute has a corresponding ordered list of name pieces.
+If you're doing pre- or post-processing you may wish to manipulate these lists directly.
+The strings returned by the attribute names just join these lists with spaces.

 * o.title_list
 * o.first_list